Permethrin

 Therapeutic principles

-The possibilities for gastrointestinal decontamination are limited, as intoxication can occur even from mere licking.
+The possibilities for decontamination of the gastrointestinal tract are limited, as intoxication can occur even from mere licking.

-In cases of skin intoxication, intensive decontamination of the skin and fur is necessary.
+In cases of intoxication via the skin, intensive decontamination of the skin and fur is necessary.

 No antidote is available.

 The therapy is symptomatic.
-It focuses particularly on controlling tremors and seizures, as well as treating dehydration.
+It focuses particularly on controlling tremors and Convulsions, as well as treating dehydration.

-Good fluid replacement also protects the kidneys from damage by myoglobin (muscle pigment), which is produced when muscle cells break down due to cramps.
+Good fluid replacement also protects the kidneys from damage by myoglobin (muscle pigment), which is produced during the breakdown of muscle cells as a result of spasms.

-Lipid infusions are part of supportive therapy and should be administered at a low dose, but over 4-6 hours.
+Lipid infusions are part of supportive therapy and should be administered at a low dosage, but over 4-6 hours.
 Lipids help bind toxins in the blood.

 Supplements